 It's time to dust off that ol' passport and head South to one of Mexico's finest bass fishing lakes.

-LAKE AGUAMILPA: Lake AguaMilpa, another one of the great largemouth bass lakes in Mexico, is known to have a considerable number of black bass in its waters, which means that it is one of the newer lakes.
-Although the black bass in this particular lake are numerous, their size range from 3-10 lbs.
+LAKE AGUAMILPA: Lake Aguamilpa, another one of the great largemouth bass lakes in Mexico, is known to have a considerable number of these bass in its waters, which means that it is one of the newer lakes.
+Although the bass in this particular lake are numerous, their size range from 3-10 lbs.
 Most anglers catch from 80-100 bass per day.
 The current lake record is 14 lb.
 6 oz.

 LAKE COMEDERO: Lake Comedero, is one of the great largemouth bass lakes in Mexico, located 100 miles northeast of the seaside resort of Mazatlan.
 Its clear, cool water is teeming with thousands of hungry Mexico black bass which will strike almost any type of lure all year.
 Without any doubt, Comedero is one of the world’s best bass lake for numbers of bass from 8 lbs to 12 lbs with some bass ranging from 12 to 15 lbs. with a lake record of 19.6oz.
 Daily catches average 40 to 60 fish per day per boat.
 It is totally a catch and release lake.
 Because of its remoteness it receives less fishing pressure.
 If you want a true “fishing trip,” this is the lake to fish.
 Our seasons run from September through April and Coras Lodge Comedero has prepared the schedule to assure you get the most fishing possible, yet ample time to relax and enjoy your visit to Old Mexico and its native surroundings.
 Even when slow, Mexico's Lake Comedero still produces big bass.
 Lake Record 19 lb 6 oz.

-El Cuchillo is a catch and release lake, and commercial fishing isn’t allowed (No Nets), both of which promote growth of bigger bass.
+El Cuchillo is a catch and release lake, and commercial fishing isn’t allowed, both of which promote growth of bigger bass.
 The water is not used for irrigation or power either, so lake levels do not fluctuate much, a bonus for visiting anglers.

 LAKE GUERRERO: Lake Guerrero is one of the first lakes in Mexico known for its Trophy Bass Fishing.
 This enormous lake with hundreds of islands, points and tree covered flats has become one of Mexico's most consistent lakes.
 Guerrero has also been known to produce some real giants.
 With the growing popularity of catch and release Guerrero has seen a nice recovery.
 You can expect to catch between 25 and 50 fish per day with a good shot at fish over 8 pounds.
 Ten pound plus fish are caught weekly if not daily.
 All the guides on Guerrero are seasoned professionals some have spent their whole life on this amazing lake.
 Guerrero is only a short 2-3 hour drive from Harlingen, Texas.
 Lake Record 17 lb 4 oz.